SAP-samples/teched2025-DA265/exercises/ex5/README.md

 # Exercise 5 - Understanding Indexing

+## Overview

+### Persona

+You are a Just Ask administrator with fundamental SAP Analytics Cloud modelling skills.
+### Objective
-In this section of the workshop, we will explore the types of metadata stored by Just Ask.
-We will discuss scenarios where it is essential to disable the storage of specific values to protect data privacy.
++ Understand the various types of metadata stored by Just Ask and recognise situations where disabling specific value storage is vital for data privacy

-Additionally, we will examine when it is necessary to re-index a model or re-sync it to ensure that Just Ask updates its metadata with the new values.
++ Additionally, learn when re-indexing or re-syncing a model is needed to ensure Just Ask updates its metadata with the latest values and evaluate the impact on users of the ‘just ask’ feature.

 ## Instructions